Skyshader77/Lacryma-Hydra/chapter15.typ

 Serena had put the coruscating lance she had found for Nix’ birthday on the bed.

-"Happy birthday, pumpkin face," she whispered quietly to the empty bed.
+"Happy birthday, Phoenix Wing," she whispered quietly to the empty bed.

 Nix’ encyclopedias and archives could never do the weapon justice for it was Regnant the Dragonslayer’s weapon, the same he had used to slay the Last Dragon.
 Serena would tell Nix that it was an eerily accurate replica, her friend being none the wiser.
 Acquiring it had required Serena to fly through a phantasmagoria of nostalgia and sorrow for Serena’s white wings had carried her to the lands of crags and sequoias.
 Now known as part of the Unknown world for the present civilizations, this nature preserve used to teem with fallen kingdoms.
 During her second childhood with Nix, they had spoken about the tales never told in the past.
 Tales they were not to Serena.
 Her blood and tears had forged the words the scribes had scrambled to write on parchments as they had followed her trail of glory.
 The Nameless Slave had been there, chronicling each deed and so-called miracle before Serena had made the mistake of emancipating her.